Introduction

 Systematic/Schedule Method

 The second method is generally implemented with an automatic timer or by hand, which initiates irrigation on specific days and times with little to no account for daily changes in rainfall or crop water demand.
-This scheduling method is adjusted depending on the season by increasing irrigation frequency during fruit growth and/or reducing irrigation frequency or runtime when fruits are absent or trees are dormant.
+This scheduling method is adjusted depending on the season by increasing irrigation frequency during fruit growth and/or reducing irrigation frequency or runtime when fruits are absent, or trees are dormant.
 An advantage of this method is that it can be adapted based on historical data and information from previous years.
 A disadvantage is the higher likelihood for under- or over-irrigation.

 Soil Moisture-Based Method (SMB)

 This method uses soil water sensors that measure soil water potential (SWP) or volumetric water content (VWC).
-The SWP sensor measurement corresponds to the force (suction) that roots exert to move water from the soil to the inside the plant.
+The SWP sensor measurement corresponds to the force (suction) that roots exert to move water from the soil to the inside of the plant.
 The dryer the soil, the higher the suction and the energy needed by the plant to uptake water.
 Soil water potential meters (tensiometers) measure the force by which the water is held by the soil particles, usually in centibars (cbar) or kiloPascal (kpa).
 As a general rule for sandy soils, soil water tension readings between 0 and 5 cbar indicate that the soil is near saturation and irrigation should be discontinued.
 When SWP sensor readings reach 10 to 15 cbar, peach trees should be irrigated as soon as possible.
-Readings above 25 cbar indicate severe water stress or that tensiometers are not working properly and may need to serviced (Migliaccio et al. 2015).
+Readings above 25 cbar indicate severe water stress or that tensiometers are not working properly and may need to serviced (Migliaccio et al. 2019).
 For more information about tensiometers use and calibration, see https://edis.ifas.ufl.edu/tr015.

 Soil VWC sensors estimate the volumetric water content in the soil using different principles.
 For more detailed information on soil moisture sensors and their advantages and disadvantages, refer to Muñoz-Carpena (2004).
 The VWC can be converted to soil water depth (volume of water in soil down to a given depth over a unit surface area [inches of water]) so it can be compared with ETc and rainfall.
 Proper use of soil moisture sensors requires knowledge of the soil water holding capacity, specifically soil moisture levels of "soil field capacity" and "wilting point".
 Soil field capacity is the upper limit of available soil water that remains after drainage due to the effects of gravity.
 Generally, for sandy soils, the VWC of soil field capacity is around 12 to 16% of VWC or (equivalent to 0.12 to 0.16 in3 of water per in3 of soil).
 The wilting point is the driest condition at which plants can extract water from the soil.
-In sandy soils, the wilting point ranges from 5 to 7% of VWC (Zotarelli et al. 2016).
+In sandy soils, the wilting point ranges from 5 to 7% of VWC (Zotarelli et al. 2019).
 For example, if the field capacity of a sandy soil is 12% and the wilting point is 5%, the total soil available water range is 7%.
 As mentioned in the section above, the irrigation scheduling of peaches during flowering and fruit growth should never exceed 25% depletion of available soil water.
 In other words, when the soil moisture sensor reading reaches 10.25% of VWC (equivalent to 25% of the depletion of available soil water), irrigation should be resumed.

 An example of the use of soil VWC sensors is given in Figure 6.
 It shows the soil VWC for different soil depths for a period of 6 days.
 The spikes of soil VWC are due to irrigation events on 12/12/16, 12/14/16, and 12/16/16.
 The estimated soil field capacity is about 15%.
 Note that irrigation events were initiated when the soil VWC sensor installed at 4 and 8 inches depth estimated 13% VWC.
 In this case, the soil water depletion between irrigation intervals was about 13% (e.g., irrigation started when soil VWC was 2% below the soil field capacity).
 This example illustrates a proper irrigation scheduling when peach trees are in the flowering and fruit stage.
 Note that after the irrigation event, there are minimal changes in the soil moisture at the deeper soil levels (32 and 60 inches depth).
 That is a good indicator that excess irrigation water application is not occurring.
 An advantage of the SMB method is that readings are real-time measurements of soil water conditions and irrigation can be controlled in real time using remote connection.
 The disadvantage of this method is the cost of the sensors, the maintenance, and additional costs due to remote communication (service bills).